 The following resources are designed to assist you in your career development.
-If you want to further discuss these, or any other questions you may have about how your sexual orientation and/or gender expression might influence your career decisions, make an appointment with the career development coordinator for disability, diversity, and veteran initiatives, Tatiana Leavitt.
+If you want to further discuss these, or any other questions you may have about how your sexual orientation and/or gender expression might influence your career decisions, schedule an appointment with the Center for Career Development & Academic Exploration.

 When applying for internships or employment, there are a number of questions to ask in your search for an LGBT+ inclusive workplace:

 - Should I include LGBT+ activities on my resume?

 - Consider your comfort level and then consider your audience.
 Everything you include on a resume is fair game to be discussed during an interview- if you feel comfortable discussing LGBT+ activities include relevant accomplishments and involvement!

 - If you want to include your accomplishments, but not necessarily your affiliation, you may list your involvement in more broad terms such as “student organization involvement” or “anti-discrimination group involvement”

 - Do I plan to be “out” at work?

 - Consider your comfort level and audience.
 Assess the legal protections and rights in your state, and the commitment to diversity and inclusion of your workplace.

 - At the end of the day it is 100% your choice, do a bit of research beforehand and make a plan for what you would like to say and who you would like to tell.

 - Coming Out at Work- Questions to Ask and Benefits